iotHong/scu_database/README.md

 Result：
-All the test results are shown by pics in the [result_image] folder
+please check the test results in the [result_image] folder which are shown by pictures